Compatibility

 I see no reasons why it should not work as expected on all the Maschine controllers since adaptation to the complete product family is only a matter of MIDI template created with the Native Instrument Controller editor.
 If you notice any mistake on one of the templates provided, please let me know.
 The one thing I cannot test presently if the choice of colors for the group buttons (my Mikro MKIII only have Monochromic buttons); if you see an issue, don’t hesitate to let me know.

-For Novation products, compatibility with the complete family is a little bit more uncertain because each controller respond to different SYEX codes to be placed in User mode; and the Launchpad MKII has even a different internal mapping of the buttons CC that are used to interact with KordsKontrol.
-I do not expect any major issue, but all the family has not be tested yet.
+For Novation products, compatibility with the complete family is a little bit more uncertain because each controller respond to different SYEX codes to be placed in User mode, and to recover from DAW mode (when Ableton Live is launched while KordsKontrol is running an take control of the controller if not deactivated); and the Launchpad MKII has even a different internal mapping of the buttons CC that are used to interact with KordsKontrol.
+I have thus limited the compatibility to the controllers I could test, but compatibility to others controller in the family can be studied.

-I recommand to avoid Launchpads controller that do not support velocity on pads (Lauchpad MKII and Mini MKIII)
+I recommend to avoid Launchpad controllers that do not support velocity on pads (Launchpad MKII and Mini MKIII), so compatibility for those will likely not be proposed.

 I haven’t developed compatibility for Novation controllers that do not have full RGB pads because the readiness of a 4 color interface of 64 pads require too much efforts and are not in line with the spirit of KordsKontrol.

-In theory, KordsKontrol should be compatible with Push2, but is is a very specific implementation that I haven’t tested at all.
+In theory, KordsKontrol should be compatible with Push2, but it is a very specific implementation that I haven’t tested at all.

 Push 1 should work also (although it seems that less buttons support color feedback), but, unfortunately, Novation has, in my knowledge, only published on GitHub detailed implementation resources for Push2.